• Home

 Goofy- To be in love or attracted to.
 Example: I’m goofy about Jack.

-Goat’s Whisker’s- See Cat’s Particluars
+Goat’s Whisker’s- See Cat’s Particulars

 Goof- Sweetie